Skip to content

 • Handle end-user requests to upload array data

-• Store the Gencove sample ID for each upload session
+• Store the Gencove sample ID for each upload

 • Monitor sample status (via webhooks or polling)